roblanf/MixtureModelHMM/Readme.md

 > NB: when you are running mixture models on your own data (be that GHOST models or any other mixture model) you should pay close attention to selecting a good model.
 I used at `GTR+H4` model here because I _simulated_ the data under that model.
 Usually you wouldn't know the best model, and would want to spend some time figuring out the best avaialable model from your data.
 I keep it simple here so that we can focus on running the HMM.

 The `MixtureModelHMM` package requires a couple of additional files from IQ-TREE that provide information on the likelihood of each site under each model class (the `.sitelh` file) and on some additional features of each site (the `.alninfo` file).
-So, to use the `MixtureModelHMM` package you'll need to add a couple of things to your usual IQ-TREE command line (this analysis might take a few minutes):
+So, to use the `MixtureModelHMM` package you'll need to add a couple of things to your usual IQ-TREE command line:

 ```
 iqtree -s example.phy -m GTR+H4 -wslm -alninfo
 ```

+This analysis will take around 10 minutes (depending on your computer).
+If you'd like to skip ahead, you can download the output files from this analysis from the [worked_example folder](https://github.com/roblanf/MixtureModelHMM/master/worked_example).

 The options we used above are: